-- Try red or white onion instead of green onions.
+- Try red or white onions instead of green onions.

 - If you are sensitive to spice, avoid using jalapeno peppers.
-However, f you like it spicy, add a few of the jalapeno seeds to the mix.
+However, if you like it spicy, add some jalapeno seeds to the mix.

 - Use your favorite salsa instead of pico de gallo.

-- Some people taste soap when they eat cilantro if that sounds like you, skip the cilantro and add fresh parsley instead.
+- Some people taste soap when they eat cilantro.
+If that sounds like you, skip it and add fresh parsley instead.

 How to Make the Stuffed Potatoes